Ray Seals

 Raymond Bernard Seals (June 17, 1965 – April 4, 2025) was an American professional football player who was a defensive end in the National Football League (NFL).
-He was notable for being one of the rare players to have made it to the NFL without ever having attended college.
+He was notable for being one of the rare players to have made it to the NFL without ever having to attend college.
 Seals started in Super Bowl XXX as a member of the Pittsburgh Steelers.

 Playing career

 Seals lettered in football at Anthony A. Henninger High School in Syracuse, New York.

 Seals went from playing for the minor-league Syracuse Express of the Empire Football League to the Tampa Bay Buccaneers in 1989.
 He went to the Steelers in 1994 as a free agent and played two seasons as their starting right defensive end.
 He was injured in 1996, his third season with the Steelers, and finished with Carolina in 1997.

-Seals was famous for batting away a pass by then rookie quarterback Brett Favre, only to have it be caught by Favre himself, for the first completion in his long and storied career.
+Raymond was famous for batting away a pass by then rookie quarterback Brett Favre, only to have it be caught by Favre himself, for the first completion in his long and storied career.